 Won the lottery?
 Follow this step-by-step checklist covering taxes, privacy, financial planning,...

-Lottery Lump Sum vs. Annuity: Which Payout Option Is Right for You?
+Lottery Lump Sum vs. Annuity: Which Payout Is Right?

 Lottery lump sum vs annuity, which payout is better?
 Compare taxes, investment potential, and...